JurgenR/aioslsk/docs/source/MESSAGES.rst

 ChatLeaveRoom (Code 15)
 -----------------------

 Used when we want to leave a chat room.
-The receive is for confirmation
+The receive is confirmation

 :Code: 15 (0x0F)
 :Send: